Emma Bridgewater: History

-The company was founded by Emma Rice, née Bridgewater, in 1985 when being unable to find a suitable cup and saucer for a gift for her mother she decided to create her own.
+The company was founded by Emma Bridgewater in 1985 when being unable to find a suitable cup and saucer for a gift for her mother she decided to create her own.
 Drawing four shapes, a mug, a bowl, a jug and a dish, samples were created in Stoke-on-Trent.

 In 1995, the company purchased a former Victorian factory site in Hanley, Stoke-on-Trent, and converted the site.
 Production began there in 1996.

 During a royal visit, Bridgewater discussed the brand's launch of its biggest ever collection of Royal commemorative ware to celebrate Queen Elizabeth II's Diamond Jubilee in 2012.
 Catherine, Princess of Wales, made an official visit to the factory in 2015.

 In its first year the company had a turnover of around £30,000.
 By 2009 this had increased to almost £8 million, and £11 million in 2010, employing 180 people.

 According to their website, in 2022 around 230 people worked their factory and produce 1.7 million pieces annually.